SnehalTripathy/CareerCraft_PM/README.md

-# Welcome to your Lovable project
+# Welcome to our Lovable project

 ## Project info

 **URL**: https://lovable.dev/projects/1a0c283f-7540-4bc9-829d-79d359225c42

-## How can I edit this code?
+## How can You edit this code?

-There are several ways of editing your application.
+There are several ways of editing our application.

 **Use Lovable**